allthingsclowd/vault_envconsul/README.md

-# Base Template for project work
+# Github base template for new project work

 To use this base template for you own projects clone this repo to your desktop.

-- __STEP 1__ (Only need to do this once for your workstation)
+- __STEP 1__ (Only need to do this once per workstation)

 ``` bash
 git clone git@github.com:allthingsclowd/base.git
 cd base
 ```

-Then push this up to your new repository on github

 - __STEP 2__

+Create your new project repository.

-## Manual Option - creation of a Personal Access Token
+#### Manual Option - creation of a Personal Access Token
 If using 2-Factor authentication on github you'll need to setup a [Personal Access Token.](https://blog.github.com/2013-05-16-personal-api-tokens/)

 This is what I've stored in REPOTOKEN below